 An American Family: Clinical Integration Course

 In this capstone course in the basic science curriculum, students will apply knowledge and concepts learned previously in the basic sciences to real-life clinical and behavioral situations.
-By focusing on “An American Family”, students will learn to apply these concepts across generations from geriatric (the grandparents), middle-aged (the parents), and pediatric (infant, adolescent, and younger-adult) patients.
+By focusing on “An American Family”, students will learn to apply these concepts across generations from geriatric (the grandparents), middle-aged (the parents), and pediatric (infant, child and younger-adult) patients.
 IBSS 1620 is taught almost entirely using team-based learning (TBL).
 In TBL, students work in their team of 5-7 individuals during three class sessions and one team discussion per week (total of 6 hours/week).
-Each week, a new clinical problem will be introduced and studied by the teams.
+Clinical problems will be introduced biweekly, researched and studied by the teams.
 Each in-class session is facilitated by one or more instructors from dental medicine and the basic science disciplines.
-This course begins in Week 5 of the Fall Quarter of Year 2 and continues through the Winter Quarter.
+This course begins Winter Quarter of Year 2 and continues through the Spring Quarter.

 Pharmacology for Dental Students